cdalseth/techdemo/README.md

 ```console
 user@host:~/techdemo/Targets/<-TARGET1->/RWPackage$ python R-ware.py
 ```
-You'll be greeted with a ransom note that you cannot close and a browser window at Coinbase.
+You'll be greeted with a ransom note that you cannot close and a browser window at Coinbase's website.
 When you try to close the window it will just open a new tab for Coinbase.
 All of your files in your Home directory and it's subdirectories have now been encrypted using AES encryption.
 You'll also see a folder on the desktop named *RANSOM_INFO* which contains your encrypted AES key and a copy of the ransom note.
 To decrypt all of your files you can either open a new bash window, or you can kill the ransomware process in the current window by using *CTRL+c* and moving the window.

 To decrypt everything, run:
 ```console